luapower/website/www/md/faq.md

 is the hash prefix of the last commit.
 This way versioning is unambiguous, not prone to human error, and doesn't require maintenance.
 For every incompatible API change, the major version gets bumped.
-The HEAD is kept compatible across all libraries (incompatible developments happen in separate branches, except for packages tagged `dev`).
+The HEAD is kept compatible across all libraries (incompatible development happens in separate branches, except for packages tagged `dev`).

-> To clone package foo at tag point r5 (which indicates the 5th release), do `mgit clone foo=r5`.
+> __Tip:__ To clone package foo at tag point r5 (which indicates the 5th release), do `mgit clone foo=r5`.
+To clone the same package at a known commit point, do `mgit clone foo=r5-2-a43cf7' or just `mgit clone foo=a43cf7'.

 ## Why is your code Public Domain?